About EWI | Contact Us

 The formula would be price x yield x SCB.
 That will let you see the real story between, for example, Mexican bonds that are yielding, say, 20% and Swiss bonds that are yielding zero.
 Swiss bonds were the better buy in 2004, because the peso contracted 19% in SCB terms in '04 while the Swiss Franc expanded 4%.
 This gives you yields in SCB terms of 1% and 4% respectively.
 These numbers are hypothetical, but you get the idea.

-If you want to get real specific, you expand the formula as follows: price x (1+yield) x (holding period/1 year) x SCB.
+If you want to get highly specific, you expand the formula as follows: price x (1+yield) x (holding period/1 year) x SCB.

 That leads you to the proper formula for comparing anything in SCB terms.
 For individual stocks, for example, you'd calculate: price x (1+dividend) x SCB.